exoticknight/rust-option/README.md

 deepEqual in Javascript is not a piece of cake.

-This lib provides shallow equal by default, but you can enable deepEqual by calling `useDeepEqual` which is provided by [lodash.isequal][lodash.isequal].
+deepEqual in this lib is provided by [lodash.isequal][lodash.isequal].

 ```javascript
 import {